scalawithcats/scala-with-cats/src/pages/case-studies/mapreduce/index.md

     (implicit ec: ExecutionContext): Future[B] = ???
 ~~~

 Start by splitting the input into a set of even chunks, one per CPU.
-Create a future to do the work for each chunk using `foldMap`, and then `foldMap` cross the futures.
+Create a future to do the work for each chunk using `Future.apply`, and then `foldMap` cross the futures.

 <div class="solution">
 The annotated solution is below: